Open Water Swimming

 Special Olympics feature:

-During Special Olympics competitions, open water swimmers are allowed to walk and stand in the water.
-They may rest and touch, for example, boats, paddles boards, ropes, and safety personnel in the water if they are tired, nervous, or need help or encouragement.
+All competitions are freestyle and any swimming style is allowed, including backstroke, breaststroke, or sidestroke.
+In Special Olympics open water swimming, the swimmers are allowed to walk and stand in the water during the competition.
+They may rest and hold on to, for example, boats, paddle boards, ropes, and safety personnel in the water if they are tired, nervous, or need help or encouragement.
 They may not improve their position in the competition while using any of the above means to rest or recover.

-In Unified Sports, athletes and Unified partners must swim within 10m of each other throughout the race.
+In unified open water swimming, athletes and Unified partners must swim within a maximum of 10 meters of each other throughout the race.
 They may not cross the finish line more than 10 seconds apart.
-The time of the last team member to cross or touch the finish line will count for scoring purposes.
+The time of the last member to cross or touch the finish line will count for scoring purposes.